hirura/hrr_rb_lxns/README.md

 File.readlink "/proc/self/ns/uts"      # => uts:[yyy]
 ```

+## Note

+Some of the namespace operations are not multi-thread friendly.
+The library expects that only main thread is running before unshare or setns operation.

+In particular, note that there are some limitations on the use of the library with Ruby version 2.5.x or earlier.
+This is because of the background timer thread of Ruby.

+- Unshare user namespace (with NEWUSER flag) on Ruby 2.5.x or earlier fails.
+- Unshare pid namespace (with NEWPID flag) then Kernel.#fork on Ruby 2.5.x or earlier gets a timer thread related warning.
+- Unshare pid namespace (with NEWPID flag) then Kernel.#fork on Ruby 2.2.x or earlier fails.
+- Setns user namespace (with NEWUSER flag) on Ruby 2.5.x or earlier fails.
+- Setns pid namespace (with NEWPID flag) then Kernel.#fork on Ruby 2.5.x or earlier gets a timer thread related warning.
+- Setns pid namespace (with NEWPID flag) then Kernel.#fork on Ruby 2.2.x or earlier fails.
+- Setns mount namespace (with NEWNS flag) on Ruby 2.5.x or earlier fails.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.